Hyarius/2D-Tactical-RPG-engine/README.md

 ## The project :
 I created an custom 2D engine, multiple systems (to handle AI, player interaction with the world, a polyvalent effect system for attacks/abilities, animations, etc) and multiple editors to enable content creation inside my project.

+I'm also working on a 3D modul of this project ([3D game engine](https://github.com/Hyarius/TAAG-3D-redesign/blob/master/README.md))

 ## Screenshot :

 ### Editors